 Trial and error

 The familiarity with painting materials primarily comes from experiments.
 I like to test different paints, surfaces and mark making.
 I’m not interested in settling on one way of painting; I try different approaches because that feels alive and relevant to me.
-The use of different styles and techniques is like having another tool of expression; this isn’t an original approach; David Hockney is a master of the many styles approach if you’re not familiar with it check-out examples of his work from the 1970s and ’80s.
-Also, it’s just natural to investigate materials and styles as an inquisitive human, many people explore their self-expression like this.
+The use of different styles and techniques is like having another tool of expression; this isn’t an original approach; David Hockney is a master of the many styles approach; check-out examples of his work from the 1970s and ’80s.
+It feels natural to me to investigate materials and styles as part of my process, and I realise I have an instinct towards the inseparability of form and content.

 Painting in the now